I practice music, like some people practice law or medicine. It’s my career.

 Following my passion for the old style popular music, I played regularly with the Royal Society Jazz Orchestra for several years in the late 1980s [watch this VIDEO, especially at 104 seconds].
 And I toured occasionally with the wonderful pianist Butch Thompson in the early 1990s.
 Practicing music.

 How about you?
-Is your life — your interests and your careers — evolving?
-Seriously, how do you guide it?
 What do you practice?
+Are your interests and careers always evolving?
+Seriously, how do you guide your life?

 Thanks for reading this article.
 I appreciate your interest and hope you get a few good ideas here.
 Got one or two?
 I'd love to hear what you liked.
 Please write me a little COMMENT below.
 Start a conversation -- I'll reply.
 Promise.

 By the way, does a friend need help selecting wedding or party music?
 Do them a favor: EMAIL this article, or SHARE it on Facebook, LinkedIn, or Google+.